-But no one can be receptive to all original ideas, one must close one’s mind at some point.
+But even if you aren’t afraid of ridicule, you can’t be receptive to every new theory, you must close your mind at some point.
 If, for example, someone tells you that a wonderful new book proves that the moon is made of cheese, that you must read this wonderful book, that you must be open-minded, you’ll doubtless refuse to read the book.
 Or if someone tells you that Robert Kennedy was behind the assassination of John F. Kennedy, you won’t want to hear the evidence supporting this theory, you’ll dismiss it out of hand.
 Open-mindedness has its limits.

 Someone should write a “parallel life” of Shakespeare and Goethe.
 There are many parallels between them — aside from the obvious one that they were both great poets.
 Both were “Renaissance men” with a wide range of interests: Goethe was a painter, actor and scientist, while Shakespeare was an expert in music, plants, sports, etc. Both were involved in politics, and lived in close proximity to the levers of power (Goethe, however, wasn’t involved in military affairs as Shakespeare was).
 Both were Northern Europeans who had a passion for Italy; they flourished in Italy, they found themselves in Italy.
 Goethe called Rome, “the land where I was absolutely happy for the first time in my life.”31 Shakespeare’s passion for Italy is evident in his plays, many of which are set in Italy.
 Both Goethe and Shakespeare were Hermetic thinkers; Goethe had a keen interest in the occult, and Jung said that Goethe’s Faust was an alchemical work from top to bottom.32